iganna/bernmix/README.md

 # BernMix

-Computation of PMF and CDF for a weighted sum of i.ni.d.
+Computation of PMF and CDF for a weighted sum of dependent and independent ni.d.
 Bernoulli random variables

 **Abbreviations**

 BRV - Bernoulli Random variable
 PMF -  Probability mass function
 CDF - Cumulative distribution function
-i.ni.d. - independent non-identically distributed
+ni.d. - independent non-identically distributed

 ## Description

-The BernMix package includes two efficient algorithms to calculate the exact distribution of a weighted sum of i.ni.d.
+The BernMix package includes two efficient algorithms to calculate the exact distribution of a weighted sum of ni.d.
 BRV – the first is for integer weights and the second is for non-integer weights.
 The discussed distribution includes, as particular cases, Binomial and Poisson Binomial distributions together with their linear combinations.

-For integer weights we present the algorithm to calculate a PMF and a CDF of a weighted sum of BRVs utilising the Discrete Fourier transform of the characteristic function.
-For non-integer weights we suggest the heuristic approach to compute pointwise CDF using rounding and integer linear programming.
+For integer weights, we present two algorithms to calculate a probability mass function (PMF) and a cumulative distribution function (CDF) of a weighted sum of BRVs: utilising the Discrete Fourier transform and convolution method.
+For non-integer weights we suggest the heuristic approach to compute a pointwise CDF using rounding and integer linear programming.
+We also propose the transformation algorithm to estimate the joint distribution of weighted sums of BRVs and suggest the heuristics to estimate PMF and CDF, when BRVs are non-independent.
+Together with numerical studies we discuss possible application in bioinformatics analysis.

-The BernMix package provides a Python implementation of the algorithms to calculate PMFs and CDFs for both cases (integer and non-integer weights); C++ library for using Fast Fourier transform is wrapped with Cython.
-We analyse the time complexity of the algorithms and demonstrate their performance and accuracy.
+The BernMix package provides Python implementations of all developed algorithms; C++ library for using Fast Fourier transform is wrapped with Cython.
+Code is available on GitHub and via PyPi.

 ## Implemented methods

-* `bernmix_pmf_int` - computation of the PMF for a integer-weighted sum of BRVs by the developed method
+* `pmf_int` - computation of the PMF for a **integer-weighted** sum of BRVs by the FFT-based} method
-* `bernmix_cdf_int` - computation of the CDF for a integer-weighted sum of BRVs by the developed method
+* `cdf_int` - computation of the CDF for a integer-weighted sum of BRVs by the FFT-based method
-* `bernmix_cdf_double` - computation of the CDF for a weighted sum of BRVs with real weights by the developed method
+* `cdf_double` - computation of the pointwise corrected CDF for a weighted sum of BRVs with **real weights** by the FFT-based method
-* `conv_pmf_int` - computation of the PMF for a integer-weighted sum of BRVs by the convolution
 * `permut_cdf` - computation of the CDF for a weighted sum of BRVs by the permutation
+* `pmf_int_conv` - computation of the PMF for a **integer-weighted** sum of BRVs by the **convolution** method
+* `pmf_int_bf` - computation of the PMF for a integer-weighted sum of BRVs by the brute-force search
+* `pmf_int_dep` - computation of the PMF for a integer-weighted sum of **dependent BRVs** by the convolution method
+* `pmf_int_joint` - computation of the **joint** PMF for integer-weighted sums of BRVs
+* `pmf_int_prod` - computation of the PMF for the **product** of two integer-weighted sums of BRVs

+There are two required parameters in each function: a list of success probabilities for BRVs and a vector of weights.
+Other parameters have default values but can be set by the user.

 ## Requirements